 The exhibition unfolds in three acts across three ground-floor galleries and features more than 130 costumes.
 Each costume has a quote from its designer about its relevance for the character, giving a visual history of the role costumes have played throughout a century of cinema and conveying to the audience that good costume design is not about the clothes, but about creating characters.

-monitors display a classic interview with Alfred Hitchcock and legendary costume designer Edith Head (who Mr. Man and Miss P immediately recognized from The Incredibles) discussing The Birds, and specially commissioned interviews with Tim Burton and Martin Scorsese.
+Act 2, Dialogue, examines the collaborative role of the costume designer within the creative team.
+TV monitors display a classic interview with Alfred Hitchcock and legendary costume designer Edith Head (who Miss P immediately recognized from The Incredibles) discussing The Birds, and specially commissioned interviews with Tim Burton and Martin Scorsese.

-and on display at the V&A along side Dorothy’s dress.
+The ruby slippers from the Wizard of Oz, which can be on seen on the cover of the Hollywood Costume commemorative book, were briefly on loan from the Smithsonian National Museum of American History and on display at the V&A alongside Dorothy’s dress.
 They are now, however, back at their home in Washington, DC, though the gift shop has plenty of beautifully made replicas available for purchase.

 We were fortunate enough to see the slippers at the exhibition.
 In fact, the little ladies a private tour with their aunt, who was actively involved in the curation of the exhibition and explained to them why the slippers, which were silver in the book, were red in the movie (red was more dramatic on screen than silver).

 The exhibition runs through January 27, and even without the ruby slippers, it is worth taking the time to see, which, as I discovered will be well beyond 90 minutes.